KaPodgaets/citizen_db/architecture/data/ARCH-database-schemas-v1.md

 meta: Defines tables for auditing and pipeline control (`etl_audit`, `ingestion_log`, `validation_log`, `dataset_version`).
 This schema enables idempotency, operational monitoring, and data versioning.
 It will be enhanced with tables for `stage_load_log` and `transform_log` to support more granular, resilient orchestration.
 - stage: Holds data that has been validated and loaded from Parquet files.
 Data in this layer is cleaned, correctly typed, and ready for transformation.
 All tables in this schema include an indexed `_data_period` column and a `_source_parquet_path` column to support idempotent, period-level reloads and enhance traceability.
 core: The historized, normalized data layer.
 These tables implement Slowly Changing Dimension (SCD) Type 2 patterns to track changes over time. **Note: This SCD-2 model is being deprecated in favor of a simpler, versioned model described in `ARCH-data-model-core-v2.md`.**
 mart: The denormalized analytics layer, typically in a star schema optimized for BI tools.
+This layer contains purpose-built tables for reporting.
+- mart.citizen_datamart: A comprehensive, denormalized table consolidating citizen information for analytics.
+See ARCH-datamart-citizen for details.

 ## Behavior
 The DDL scripts are designed to be run to set up or update the database.
 The Python application interacts with the tables defined by these scripts but does not have permissions to alter the schemas themselves, ensuring a clean separation of concerns and enhancing security.